PDFs by language

 There are ways to treat most chemo side effects.
 If you have side effects, talk to your cancer care team so they can help.

 Targeted drugs are made to work mostly on the changes in cells that make them cancer.
-These drugs affect mainly cancer cells and not normal cells in the body.
+These drugs affect mainly tumor cells and not normal cells in the body.
 They may work even if other treatment doesn’t.
-They may be given along with chemo to treat certain types of brain and spinal cord tumors.
+They may be given alone or along with chemo to treat certain types of brain and spinal cord tumors.

 Side effects of targeted drugs

 Side effects depend on which drug is used.
-These drugs might make you feel sick to your stomach and might cause high blood pressure, bleeding, chills, fever, rashes, and headaches.
-Side effects go away after treatment ends.
+These effects usually go away after treatment ends.

 There are ways to treat most of the side effects caused by targeted drugs.
 If you have side effects, talk to your cancer care team so they can help.